rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Memory Model

 The client is responsible to allocate and de-allocate memory for necessary API's as specified in API Documentation.
 Different 3rd party vendors allowed to allocate memory for internal operational requirements.
 In this case 3rd party implementations should be responsible to de-allocate internally.

+[TODO]: # (State a footprint requirement.
+Example: This should not exceed XXXX KB.)

 ## Power Management Requirements